Welcome to today's edition of the Rush 24-7 podcast.

 Pleasure to talk to you.

-Um I know one of the things you like to go back to is that uh, you know, Libby, or I'm sorry, the plane uh leak she wasn't covert, that there's no underlying crime there, and it's it's a process crime, and I know that's uh uh something you like like to get into, but I think I could demonstrate beyond uh a reasonable doubt that that she was covert.
+I know one of the things you like to go back to is that, you know, Libby, or I'm sorry, the claim leaked she wasn't covert, that there's no underlying crime there, and it's a process crime.

-It's called like news wars.
+It's called like News Wars.

-And they had this FBI guy come on and say, we submit a uh questionnaire to the victim agency.
+And they had this FBI guy come on and say, we submit a questionnaire to the victim agency.

-It's not the media or you know uh I know, but you're heading down the wrong path on this, because this is one of the flashpoints of this whole trial is whether or not she was covert.
+I know, but you're heading down the wrong path on this because this is one of the flashpoints of this whole trial is whether or not she was covert.

 Nobody knows.

-It's a big no, but it's no nobody knows publicly.
+No, but nobody knows publicly.

-It's a big it's uh no, she's she you don't know, I don't know.
+It's a big, no, she's, you don't know.

-That's the judge said he doesn't know.
+The judge said he doesn't know.

 When he was talking to the jury, the judge said he doesn't know whether she's covert or not.